 The Ethics, Care and Use of Animals for Scientific Purposes

-Entry requirements: Letter from your supervisor endorsing your application for attendance and a copy of your ID.
+Entry requirements: Supervisory letter endorsing the candidate’s application for attendance and a copy of your ID or Passport.

 Course fee is R 5 350 per person (UCT staff/students are eligible for a discounted rate.
 Please enquire on application)

-This highly specialised course is aimed at all persons who carry out procedures on animals, care for animals or euthanase animals, for the purpose of conducting research, testing or teaching at UCT and in Africa.
-The course is also broadly attended by veterinary and para-veterinary professionals and animal ethics committee (AEC) members.
+This highly specialised course is aimed at persons who carry out procedures, care for, or euthanase animals for scientific purposes including research, testing or teaching at UCT and in Africa.
+The course is broadly attended by veterinary and para-veterinary professionals and animal ethics committees.